ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 ## Mock services

-There a circumstances where you want to run this service end to end but without the publishing service being available, for example the publishing service has not be written yet.
+There are circumstances where you want to run this service end to end but without the publishing service being available, for example the publishing service has not been written yet.
 To emulate the publishing service we may provide a mock, for instance MockVisitsResource which returns canned data.
 The canned data might have limited ability to be configured per-environment.
 Details of the configuration follows:

 ### MockVisitsResource